 The steam cleaning method involves hot water being fed to a spray-extraction tool or wand, coupled to a pump-vacuum power unit.
 The cleaning solution is injected under pressure into the carpet through water-jet nozzles.
 This water gets into the fibers all the way down to the primary backing.
-This process loosens embedded soils, removes oil and grease deposits, re-emulsifies detergent residue all of which are immediately extracted by extremely powerful vacuum systems.
+This process loosens embedded soils, removes oil and grease deposits, re-emulsifies detergent residue; all of which is immediately extracted by powerful vacuum systems.

 There are many types of steam cleaning carpet cleaner on the market ranging from small portables up to the extremely powerful and effective truck-mounted units.
-The principle is similar whether using a portable or truck mounted unit, hot water or solution is injected into the carpet under pressure and is then extracted almost instantly, removing soils, residues as well as spots and some stains.
+The principle is similar whether using a portable or truck mounted unit.
+Hot water or solution is injected into the carpet using high pressure and is extracted almost instantly.
+Removing soils, residues as well as spots and some stains.

-The truck mounted units are made so only the hose and wand are taken into the building being cleaned.
-These incredibly powerful steam cleaning units, delivering hot water and generating a high vacuum recovery are powered by diesel fuel, gas, propane or by the truck’s motor.
+The truck mounted units are made, so only the hose and wand are taken into the building cleaned.
+These incredibly powerful steam cleaning units; delivering hot water and generating a high vacuum recovery, are powered by diesel fuel, gas, propane or by the truck’s motor.

-1)This first method involves a traffic lane cleaner being sprayed onto the traffic lanes and then agitated into the fibers.
-The whole area is then cleaned using a hot water extractor that has a cleaning solution being injected into the fibers through the wand.
+1)This first, involves a traffic lane cleaner sprayed onto the traffic lanes and agitated into the fibers.
+The area is then cleaned by hot water extraction.
+This has a cleaning solution injected into the fibers through the wand.
 This method isn’t going to rinse the fiber.
 This way leaves more cleaning solutions residue behind.

-2)The second method involves a free rinse along with emulsifying pre-spray being sprayed onto the entire carpet.
+2)The second method involves a free rinse along with emulsifying pre-spray; sprayed over the entire carpet.
 This is then agitated into the fibers.
-The whole area is then extracted using a specially formulated rinsing agent that is injected into the fibers through the wand.
-This method works more effectively at achieving a cleaner fiber.
+The area’s are extracted with a specially formulated rinsing agent; injected into the fibers through the wand.
+Likewise, this method works more effectively at achieving a cleaner fiber.

 Note: The residue cleaning solution can also cause hoses and jets in becoming clogged.
 As well as damaging the water pumps if not flushed out with clear water following every use.